 Diagnosis and Treatment

 After a thorough examination and cognitive assessment by a Physical Medicine and Rehabilitation physician specializing in traumatic brain injury, a customized plan of care is developed to address specific areas of concern.
-The Traumatic Brain Injury Outpatient Program team includes professionals in physical medicine and rehabilitation, neurosurgery, neuropsychology, neuro-ophthalmology, neuroscience nursing, physical therapy, occupational therapy, speech-language pathology, vestibular rehabilitation, psychology, psychiatry, and social services.
+The Traumatic Brain Injury Outpatient Program team includes professionals in physical medicine and rehabilitation, developmental optometry, neuropsychology, neuroscience nursing, physical therapy, occupational therapy, speech-language pathology, vestibular rehabilitation, psychology, and social services.

 This program is for people ages 13 and older.
 For management of TBI in children ages 12 and younger, please visit the pediatric brain injury program page.